samvaughan/EWASS2018_notes/Tuesday.md

 ##Magnetic Fields Forever- Franco Vazza

 Where do observed magnetic fields come from?
+Many scenarios can produce micro-Gauss fields in galaxy clusters.
+They provide very different predictions for cluster outskirts and filaments!